 Riveting stories of madness, the bad and the misunderstood.
 The much-anticipated sequel to The Dark Side of the Mind from 'The Profiler' on Faking It: Tears of a Crime.

-THE MUCH-ANTICIPATED NEW BOOK FROM THE AUTHOR OF THE SUNDAY TIMES BESTSELLER THE DARK SIDE OF THE MIND.
+THE SENSATIONAL NEW BOOK FROM THE AUTHOR OF THE SUNDAY TIMES BESTSELLER THE DARK SIDE OF THE MIND.